calebmsword/javascript-notes/README.md

 The object returned by `Iterable[Symbol.iterator]()` is said to conform to the "iterator protocol".
 The requirements for the protocol are actually less strict that what you would expect, and there are few optional things I did not mention here.
 See [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) on the iterator protocol for the complete details.

 ### Monads
 A monad consists of three parts.
-The first is a data structure which wraps a type such as Lists or Optionals.
-We will call this data structure the "wrapper" associated with the monad.
+The first is a data structure which cpntains a type such as Lists or Optionals.
+We will call this data structure the "container" associated with the monad.
 The other two parts are functions which which we will call `wrap` and `transform`.

 Let there data types X and Y, where X and Y can be the same. `wrap` and `transform` must have the following signatures:
  1) `wrap`
        - takes an X
-       - returns an X-wrapper
+       - returns an X-container
  2) `transform`
       - takes an X-wrapper
       - takes a function
          - which takes an X
-         - and returns a Y-wrapper
+         - and returns a Y-container
-      - returns a Y-wrapper
+      - returns a Y-container

-(Note: The names "wrap" and "transform" are unconventional.
-In most literature which describes monads, "wrap" is referred to as "return" or "unit", while "transform" is called "bind".
-The names I provided here are names I made up that makes sense for me.)
+(Note: The names "container", "wrap" and "transform" are unique to these notes.
+In most literature which describes monads, "wrap" is referred to as "return" or "unit" while "transform" is called "bind".)

-Let `wx` be an X-wrapper and let `x` be some X. Let `f` and `g` be functions which can be passed to transform. `wrap` and `transform` must satisfy three constraints:
+Let `wx` be an X-container and let `x` be some X. Let `f` and `g` be functions which can be passed to transform. `wrap` and `transform` must satisfy the "monad laws":

  1) `transform(wx, wrap) == wrap(x)`
  2) `transform(wrap(x), f) == f(x)`
- 3) `transform(wx, x => transform(f(x), g))` `==`
+ 3) `transform(wx, x => transform(f(x), g)) == transform(transform(wx, f), g)`
-     `transform(transform(wx, f), g)`

-JavaScript arrays are monadic wrappers when `wrap` and `transform` are defined as
+JavaScript arrays are monadic containers when `wrap` and `transform` are defined as

 ```javascript
 function wrap(x) {